Edge Mode flag variable configuration

 requests to determine if they are part of a specific experiment.
 When a request URL matches the cdnExperimentURL

-, the edge worker triggers the decision-making process to determine which variation of content should be delivered to the user.
+, the edge worker triggers the decision-making process to determine which variation of content to deliver to the user.

-If an experiment is designed to test different hero banner images on a website's homepage, the cdnExperimentURL
+If an experiment is designed to test different hero banner images on a website's homepage, you could set the cdnExperimentURL

-request matching this URL is subjected to the experiment's decision-making process.
+request matching this URL to the experiment's decision-making process.

 cdnResponseURL